 Less Than Significant Impact.
 The project would include common space recreational amenities.
 As shown in Figure 4, Proposed Site Plan, gardens would be located at the southwestern and northwestern corners of the project site, and smaller outdoor spaces would be located near the southeastern and northeastern corners of the project site.
 Potential impacts associated with development of the onsite recreational amenities will be addressed in the respective topical sections of the EIR.
-No potential significant impacts would be less than significant and will not be further analyzed in the EIR.
+No potential significant impacts would occur other than those disclosed in other sections of this Initial Study that will be addressed in the EIR.
+Impact would be less than significant and will not be further analyzed in the EIR.